-Also known as second mortgages, home equity loans let you borrow money based on the equity that you have in your home.
+Also known as second mortgages, home equity loans help you borrow money from private lenders based on the equity that you have in your home.
 Understanding how home equity loan qualifications work will help you know when to take advantage of and when you should consider other options if you need to borrow money.

 There are different types of home equity loans available.
-It is important to know what they are, to best determine the right one for your needs.
+Knowing what they are is important to determine the best one for your needs.

 Home Equity Loans are Fixed-Rate Loans

-A home equity loan is when you are paid a lump sum and then is repaid over the time set in the loan itself.
-The payments you make each month along with the interest remain the same over the lifetime of the loan.
+A home equity loan is when you are paid a lump sum and then repaid over the time set in the loan itself—the payments you make each month and the interest remain the same over the loan’s lifetime.

-Perhaps the most common reason why a fixed-rate loan is so popular is that it consolidates other debts, such as from credit cards, into a single monthly payment at a lower interest rate.
+The most common reason a fixed-rate loan is so popular is that it consolidates other debts, such as from credit cards, into a single monthly payment at a lower interest rate.

 Often called “reloading” by lenders, it is the practice of paying off debt by taking out another loan to pay off the debt.
-This cycle can repeat until the borrower can’t pay back the loan and loses the property.
-Home equity loans are a great way to pay off debt with a higher interest rate, such as credit cards.
+This cycle can repeat until the borrower can’t repay the loan and loses the property.
+Home equity loans, such as credit cards, are a great way to pay off debt with a higher interest rate.
 The problem starts when the second mortgages approach the total equity built up on the property.

 Home Improvement Loans

-This is another potential issue when you borrow too much to cover changes to the home that are not necessary.
+This is another potential issue when you borrow too much to cover changes to the home that are optional.
 It’s one thing to take out a fixed-rate loan to repair your home or add something that improves the overall value, such as a new roof or improved kitchen or bathroom.
-It is another thing to use the money for a swimming pool or other type of vanity addition that does not improve the overall value of the property.
+It is another thing to use the money for a swimming pool or other vanity addition that does not improve the property’s overall value.

-A simple way to determine if taking out a fixed-rate loan for a home improvement is worth the cost, all you need to do is determine whether the changes add up to a greater value than covers what is spent.
+A simple way to determine if taking out a fixed-rate loan for a home improvement is worth the cost is to determine whether the changes add up to a more excellent value than covers what is spent.
 In most instances, you’ll find that a new pool or deck does not provide any real improvement.
-However, fixing up a kitchen or bathroom that needs work could be the right thing.
+However, fixing up a kitchen or bathroom that needs work could be right.

 Best Way to Use Home Equity Loans

-Although the fixed-rate has advantages over other types of loans, they are best used for specific reasons as you are putting the property up for collateral purposes.
+Although the fixed rate has advantages over other loans, they are best used for specific reasons, as you put the property up for collateral purposes.
 For most homeowners, the time to take out a fixed-rate loan on your property is best used for the following;

-As with any loan, you should only take it out if you have the means to pay it back.
-A good, steady source of income from your job or business means you can take out a second mortgage with more confidence.
+As with any loan, you should only take it out if you can repay it.
+A good, steady source of income from your job or business means you can take out a second mortgage more confidently.

 Lenders Like Fixed-Rate Loans

-For the lender, a home equity loan is quite attractive for several reasons.
-Assuming it is the same lender that made the original loan, they essentially get to extend it after earning the fees and interest from the first mortgage.
-If the homeowner defaults on the loan, then the lender can keep all the money earned from the first and second mortgage they have made plus the property itself.
+For the lender, a home equity loan is attractive for several reasons.
+Assuming the same lender made the original loan, they essentially get to extend it after earning the fees and interest from the first mortgage.
+If the homeowner defaults on the loan, the lender can keep all the money earned from the first and second mortgages they have made, plus the property itself.

-Once they are in possession of the property, they can start the process again with a new borrower.
-For lenders, this is a “win-win” situation no matter the outcome.
+Once they have the property, they can start with a new borrower.
+This is a “win-win” situation for lenders, no matter the outcome.
 This is also why lenders are more eager to make such loans.
-They are based on the property itself and not the credit rating of the borrower.
+They are based on the property itself and not the borrower’s credit rating.